Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Experimental evaluation

-We compare the performance of the \palentir{} model with that obtained using the L2-Total Variation (TV) regularization.
-For the TV method we used the code in the \texttt{TVReg} Matlab package for Total Variation Reconstruction \cite{hansen}.
-For the parameter selection of the L2-TV regularization, we tested over 20000 parameter values for each problem and picked the one with the smallest mean square error thereby providing the best possible result from using this approach.
-Note that, \palentir{} does not require an explicit parameter selection procedure.
-We compare the both methods according to the following metrics: PSNR (dB), SNR (dB), SSIM, MSE.
-Structural Similarity Index (SSIM) is a metric that is created to replicate the human visual perception system \cite{SSIM}.
-The metric compares the two images, the reference image and the one we are interested in, based on three characteristics of an image: luminance, contrast and structure.
-We use SSIM to reflect visual goodness of an image.
-A value closer to 1 indicates that the two images are very similar, whereas -1 indicates the opposite.
-Mean Squared Error (MSE) is a commonly used metric to quantify the difference in the values of each of the corresponding pixels between the sample and the reference images.
+We show results for both \palentir{} and TV methods and compare them based on the following metrics: PSNR (dB), SNR (dB), SSIM, and MSE.
+The Structural Similarity Index (SSIM) was created to replicate the human visual perception system \cite{SSIM}.
+A value closer to 1 indicates that the two images are very similar, whereas a value closer to -1 indicates the opposite.
+Mean Squared Error (MSE) is a commonly used metric to quantify the difference in the values of corresponding pixels between the sample and the reference images.
 PSNR is a commonly used metric to quantify the signal quality by comparing the peak level of a desired signal to the level of noise.
-Both PSNR and MSE are representations of absolute error whereas SSIM gives perception error.
-Since the experiments showed similar and consistent results, we will mainly focus on the results for the Gaussian noise denoising problem.
-The performance metrics for the other denoising experiments are also provided in Table \ref{table:denoising}, however the figures and the discussion of these experiments are provided in the Appendix.